jasonge27/picasso/README.md

 ## Fast and Stable

-As a traditional LASSO solver, our package is as fast as the state-of-the-art glmnet solver.
+As a traditional LASSO solver, our package achieves state-of-the-art performance.
 For SCAD regularzied linear/logistic regression, it can be shown that our package is much faster and more stable than the alternative ncvreg.
 (The experiments can also be done with MCP penalty.)

-For the experiments, we use sample number n = 2000 and sample dimension p = 1000.
+For the experiments, sample number is denoted by n and sample dimension is denoted by p.
 The parameter c is used to control the column-wise correlation of the desgin matrix X as before.

 ### State-of-the-art LASSO Solver